-The U.S. Nuclear Regulatory Commission (NRC or Commission) has the responsibility to license and regulate the civilian use of radioactive materials for commercial, industrial, academic, and medical uses to protect public health and safety and promote the common defense and security.
+The U.S. Nuclear Regulatory Commission (NRC or Commission) has the responsibility to license and regulate the civilian use of radioactive materials for commercial, industrial, academic, and medical purposes in a manner that uses to protects public health and safety and promotes the common defense and security.
 The NRC and its predecessor, the Atomic Energy Commission, have regulated the use of radioactive materials since 1946.
 The use of radioactive materials is regulated by NRC and 37 states, known as Agreement States.
-Agreement States enter into agreements with the NRC under Section 274 of the Atomic Energy Act to regulate the use of byproduct material within their borders.
+Agreement States enter into agreements with the NRC under Section 274 of the Atomic Energy Act to license and regulate the use of byproduct material within their borders.

-In fulfilling its mission, the security and control of radiation sources is one of the top priorities for the NRC.
-The NRC's efforts continue to be effective; there have been no security incidents involving risk-significant radiation sources.
-One type of radioactive source, cesium-137 chloride (CsCl), has been the focus of increased attention in the U.S. because these sources are extensively used in a wide range of applications in medicine, industry, and research and, due to the physical and chemical characteristics of CsCl, these sources could be used by terrorists in a radiological dispersal device (RDD) or "dirty bomb."
+In fulfilling its mission, tThe security and control of radiation sources is an essential part of ene of the top priorities for the NRC's mission.
+The NRC's efforts in this regard continue to be effective; and there have been no security incidents involving risk-significant radiation sources.
+After September 11, 2001, the NRC imposed additional security requirements.
+In addition, the National Nuclear Security Administration (NNSA) has initiated a program to enhance security voluntarily beyond these requirements.
+One type of radioactive source, cesium-137 chloride (CsCl), has been the focus of increased attention in the U.S. because these sources are extensively used in a wide range of applications in medicine, industry, and research and, while unlikely, due to the physical and chemical characteristics of CsCl, these sources could be used by terrorists in a radiological dispersal device (RDD) or "dirty bomb."

 The NRC supports and implements the recommendations of the international community regarding the safe use and protection of radioactive materials.
 In 2004, the International Atomic Energy Agency (IAEA) issued the Code of Conduct for the Safety and Security of Radioactive Sources (the Code), which prescribes a legislative framework, regulatory programs, and import/export provisions to achieve and maintain a high level of safety and security of radioactive sources.
 The U.S. Government is committed to the implementation of the Code.
 The Code applies to all radioactive sources that could pose a significant risk (i.e., cause deterministic health effects) to individuals, society, and the environment.
 The Code establishes five categories of radioactive sources based on their potential to cause severe deterministic health effects if not managed in a safe and secure manner.
 Consistent with the Code, the NRC and the Agreement States have established national requirements for the enhanced security for Category 1 and 2 quantities of radioactive material, which, if misused, could pose a significant risk to individuals, society, and the environment.
-The U.S. has established national requirements for the enhanced security for Category 1 and 2 radioactive material, which, if misused, could pose a significant risk to individuals, society, and the environment.
-The U.S. has established national requirements for the enhanced security for IAEA Category 1 and 2 radioactive sources.
+The U.S. has established national requirements for the enhanced security of IAEA Category 1 and 2 radioactive sources.